Classical Verification of Quantum Computations in Linear Time: From Remote State Preparation to Quantum Computation Verification

 We first construct $\fpreRSPVTemp$ from $\fpreRSPV$. \begin{mdframed} \begin{prtl}[$\fpreRSPVTemp$] Suppose the security parameter is $\kappa$ and the output number is $L$. \begin{enumerate} \item Take the round number $N=10^{2500}$.
 For $i$ in $[N]$:\begin{enumerate} \item Both parties run protocol $\fpreRSPV(1^L,1^\kappa)$. \end{enumerate} Note for each $i$ there is a round type sampled from $\{\ftest,\fquiz,\fcomp\}$.
 In addition to the $\fpass/\ffail$ flag, the client will output a score in $\{\fwin,\flose,\perp\}$, where $\fwin/\flose$ only appear in the $\fquiz$ round, and honestly, $score=\fwin$ with probability $\OPT$ (conditioned on $\fquiz$ round). \item If any round $\ffail$, the client outputs $\ffail$.
 If the total number of $\fwin$ is $\leq N\cdot p_{\fquiz}\cdot(\OPT-10^{-210})$ (recall $\OPT=\frac{1}{3}\cos^2(\pi/8)=0.28451779686\cdots$, $p_{\fquiz}=\frac{1}{10}$), the client outputs $\ffail$. \item The client picks a random round $i$ and tells $i$ to the server. \begin{itemize}\item If the round type of the $i$-th round is $\fcomp$, the server picks up the corresponding gadgets and disgards the others.
 The client keeps the keys, outputs $\fcomp$ in the overall round type register and disgards the other systems. \item If the round type of the $i$-th round is not $\fcomp$, the client stores $\perp$ in the overall round type register.
 Both parties disgard everything else. \end{itemize}

 \end{enumerate} \end{prtl}

 \end{mdframed} \paragraph{Correctness} In the honest setting conditioned on the overall round type is $\fcomp$, with probability $\geq 1-10^{-5}-\fneg(\kappa)$ the joint output state of the client and the server is \eqref{eq:cqtarget}. \begin{proof}[Proof of correctness] By Section \ref{sec:5.4r} in the honest setting each call to $\fpreRSPV$ could $\ffail$ only with negligible probability.
-Thus except with negligible probability, the only cases where the client will output $\ffail$ against an honest server are (1) the statistical testing of $\fquiz$ scores (number of $\fwin$) in the second step (2) the final step there might be no $\fcomp$ round.
-Let's bound their probabilities. \begin{itemize} \item By properties of the $\fpreRSPV$ protocol the honest server could generate a $\fwin$ score with probability $\geq \OPT-\fneg(\kappa)$ in each $\fquiz$ round.
+Thus except with negligible probability, the only case where the client will output $\ffail$ against an honest server is the statistical testing of $\fquiz$ scores (number of $\fwin$) in the second step.
+By properties of the $\fpreRSPV$ protocol the honest server could generate a $\fwin$ score with probability $\geq \OPT-\fneg(\kappa)$ in each $\fquiz$ round.
 Thus the expectation of $\fwin$ for each round $i\in [N]$ is $\geq p_{\fquiz}\cdot \OPT-\fneg(\kappa)$.
-Then by Chernoff's bound \item The probability that there is no $\fcomp$ round is $(1-p_{\fcomp})^N<10^{-6}$. \end{itemize} This completes the proof. \end{proof} Now we prove Protocol \ref{prtl:rspv} satisfies a verifiability statement as Definition \ref{defn:rspvv} (verifiability of RSPV protocol) for target state \eqref{eq:target} with output number $L$. \begin{thm}[Verifiability of $\fpreRSPVTemp$] For any polynomial time adversary $\fAdv$, there exists a server-side operation $\fSim^\fAdv$ such that
+Then by Chernoff's bound This completes the proof. \end{proof} Now we prove Protocol \ref{prtl:rspv} satisfies a verifiability statement as Definition \ref{defn:rspvv} (verifiability of RSPV protocol) for target state \eqref{eq:target} with output number $L$. \begin{thm}[Verifiability of $\fpreRSPVTemp$] For any polynomial time adversary $\fAdv$, any efficiently-preparable initial state $\ket{\varphi^0}=O\ket{0}$, there exists a server-side operation $\fSim^{\fAdv,O}$ such that

 \end{thm} \begin{proof}[Proof of Theorem \ref{thm:rspvprime}] Consider an efficient adversary $\fAdv$.
 Let's analyze the output state of the first step of Protocol \ref{prtl:rspv}.
 The first step is an iteration of $\fpreRSPV$ for each $i\in [N]$.
 For each round counter $i\in [N]$, suppose the history of round types and output flags and scores of previous tests by the beginning of the $i$-th round are recorded as